Grandparents And Third-Party Custody Actions

 In North Carolina, grandparents have limited rights in terms of seeking custody and visitation.
 Grandparents may intervene directly in a custody action, but only while an open lawsuit between the parents is pending.
 If you are a grandparent seeking visitation rights, time is of the essence.
 If you wait until the custody action is resolved, you lose important rights.

 Once the custody action is resolved, grandparents may seek custody rights, but only in relatively rare circumstances.
-In order for a grandparent to gain custody of a child, the child must be in danger due to neglect or abuse by the parents, or the parents must voluntarily give up their rights.
+In order for a grandparent to gain custody of a child, the parents must unfit, waive their rights or be acting inconsistent with their rights.

 Third-Party Custody Actions